-Alongside industry heavyweights including Microsoft, Google, Facebook and Ford Motor Company, Orange Business Services is leading the march to radically redesign the workplace, adopting hybrid working to create a versatile and adaptable environment to satisfy company and employee needs.
+Alongside industry heavyweights including Microsoft, Google, Facebook and Ford Motor Company, Orange Business is leading the march to radically redesign the workplace, adopting hybrid working to create a versatile and adaptable environment to satisfy company and employee needs.

 According to Gartner, 75% of hybrid or remote knowledge workers say their expectations for working flexibility have increased.
 In addition, four out of 10 employees are at risk of leaving if an organization insists they return to an in-person office environment, maintains the analyst firm.

 However, introducing hybrid working isn’t simple.
 It requires a significant culture shift, technological change, and a well-thought-out strategy balancing employee demands with business outcomes.
 However, 49% of HR leaders say they do not have an explicit future-of-work strategy.
 In an accelerating world, this can have harmful impacts on companies’ businesses.

 Hybrid working comes with great promises, including a better work-life balance, higher job satisfaction and motivation levels, access to a greater talent pool and potential savings on office space.
 But it is paramount to invest time and resources in a strategy and policies that underpin the concept of hybrid working.
 Getting it wrong can result in hemorrhaging staff, productivity and profits.

 Enterprises also need to navigate the “great resignation” phenomena, a concept proposed by Professor Anthony Kiotz of Texas A&M University, who forecasts that record numbers of people will leave their jobs when the pandemic ends as people re-evaluate their careers and lives.

 Although productivity remains a primary concern for organizations instigating hybrid working, there are other significant problems to overcome.
 These include maintaining workforce culture, creating parity between the office and remote experience, enabling collaboration and providing a seamless user experience.